-The topic of copyright can at first seem overwhelming and complex.
-It is intertwined with many activities in an academic environment and it is important for students, faculty, and staff to understand the basics and to know where to turn at the college for information and support.
-This guide is designed to help you make good decisions and to ensure that you have as much flexibility as possible using, creating, and sharing information with others.
+The topic of copyright can feel overwhelming and complex.
+It is intertwined with many activities in an academic environment and it is important for students, faculty, and staff to understand the basics.
+This guide is designed to help you make informed decisions when using, creating, and sharing information with others.

 The CCSF Board of Trustees maintains the official College Copyright Policy.
 Per the San Francisco Community College District Policy Manual: